When Nicholas 1 began to rule. The army of Emperor Nicholas Pavlovich. Economic development. Fight against corruption

 Foreign policy of Nicholas I

-Two directions of diplomacy of Nicholas I: the decomposition of Turkey for the sake of Russia inheriting the straits and its possessions in the Balkans; fight against any manifestations of revolutionism in Europe
+Two directions of diplomacy of Nicholas I: the disintegration of Turkey for the sake of Russia's inheritance of the straits and its possessions in the Balkans; fight against any manifestations of revolution in Europe

-The foreign policy of Nicholas I, like any policy, was characterized by unscrupulousness.
-On the one hand, the emperor strictly adhered to the provisions of legitimism, in everything and always supporting the official authorities of states against dissidents: he severed relations with France after the revolution of 1830, severely suppressed the Polish liberation uprising, took the side of Austria in its affairs with rebellious Hungary
+The foreign policy of Nicholas the First, like any policy, was characterized by unprincipledness.
+On the one hand, the emperor strictly adhered to the principles of legitimism, always and in everything supporting the official authorities of states against dissidents: he broke off relations with France after the revolution of 1830, harshly suppressed the Polish liberation uprising, and took the side of Austria in its affairs with the rebellious Hungary

-In 1833, an agreement was reached between Russia, Austria and Prussia, which entailed the incessant intervention of Russia in the affairs of Europe with the aim of "supporting power wherever it exists, strengthening it where it weakens, and defending it where it is openly attacked »
+In 1833, an agreement was reached between Russia, Austria and Prussia, which entailed continuous Russian intervention in European affairs with the goal of “maintaining power wherever it exists, strengthening it where it weakens, and defending it where it is openly attacked.” »

-On the other hand, when it seemed profitable, Nicholas unleashed a war against Turkey, protecting the Greek rebels, although he considered them rebels.
+On the other hand, when it seemed profitable, Nicholas launched a war against Turkey, protecting the Greek rebels, although he considered them rebels

 Russian wars during the reign of Nicholas I